dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2097: Cultural entities need financial viability.
+### T2097: Institutions must be financially sustainable despite their cultural and educational value.

 |Support|
 |---|